JoshuaWise/vapr-conditionals/README.md

 ### options.lastModified = *null*

 The simplest way to use this plugin is to call `req.validate()` with the `lastModified` option, which must be a [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object.
 The given date represents the last time that the requested resource was modified (or created).
-If the requested resource does not exist, you can use `null` instead of a `Date` object (or simply call `req.validate()` without any options).
+If the requested resource does not exist, you should use `null` instead of a `Date` object (or simply call `req.validate()` without any options).

 ```js
 req.validate({ lastModified: new Date(someTimestamp) });